jorritvanderheide/human-ai_collaboration_in_the_kitchen/DataProcessing/README.md

 ## Data Processing application

 This application for used to preprocess our data retrieved from Data Foundry.
 It has been explcitly made for the Recuisine project and is thus mainly for reference.
+It has been made with the Processing software and may be exported in this software to serve as a standalone application.